ShahnawazMogal/Kanban_Senior_Summer/README.md

 # Kanban_Senior_Summer
-This is my first React project
+This is my first React project.
+I will be working on a Kanban board.